How a WA startup can reduce your electricity bill

-That technology is called blockchain.
-As I have written previously, bitcoin is simply the most popular use of blockchain.
+That technology is called blockchain, and bitcoin is simply the most popular use of blockchain.

 In the same way that people can trade currency with bitcoin without needing a bank, blockchain enables the trading of electricity without a power company.

 And just like P2P filesharing, blockchain takes care of all the details of the transaction.
 Everything happens securely and automatically, without needing anyone in between or any other kind of management.